fadookie/wp-upgrade/README.md

 Once the upgrade is done, log in to your wordpress admin panel to check if a database upgrade is needed and execute it.
 If you wish, you can also make another database backup at this point by running `wp_db_backup.sh`.

+## Legal
+Copyright (c) 2014 Eliot Lash.

+This software is available for use under an MIT-style license, see [LICENSE.txt](/LICENSE.txt) for full details.